Fredy Clue: Bäckadräkten

+Bäckadräkten was exhibited at the Textile Museum from June 30, 2022, through August 28, 2022, and is worn by Clue at public performances and lectures.
+Clue made the sewing pattern available as early as July 2023, but also encourages Swedes to produce their own with modifications to suit users' individual identities.
+In 2025, the Röhsska Museum in Gothenburg added a copy of the costume to their permanent exhibit.
+By mid 2026, Clue reported that up to 300 people had produced or were producing their own Bäckadräkten.

 Personal life

 Fredy Clue came out as non-binary in late 2021, and has since used the pronouns they/them in English and de/dem in Swedish.
 They reported in an interview discovering their non-binary gender identity early in the Bäckadräkten project process: "Suddenly Mx Enby knocked so hard that I fell down crying in part fear part happiness."

 In April 2023, Clue reported serving as board chair of the Gothenburg-based folk music nonprofit organization, Folkmusikkaféet.
 Before getting involved with that organization, they volunteered with Folk Youth Västra Götaland.
+Clue also founded Folkklubb Göteborg, an annual folk music and dance event in Gothenburg.
+Attendance at the 2026 event was substantially larger than the first in 2025.

 Clue also enjoys recreational ocean sailing.